Skip to content

 Docker support, CI/CD integration, and extensive test coverage for enterprise deployment.

 Foreign keys automatically become GraphQL relationships.
-Supports one-to-one, one-to-many, and many-to-many.
+Full support for composite primary keys and composite foreign keys.

 Quick Start